rajharkar/angularFireQuickDemo/README.md

     |
     +-name: "David"
 ```
-When David does the demo, he is already inside of his "angular" node, which could be confusing.
+When David does the demo, he is already inside of his `angular` node, which could be confusing if you aren't paying close attention.